Teddington Lifeboat Station: Crew

-There are approximately 24 voluntary crew members, including engineers, bankers and designers, few members having any professional seafaring experience.
+There are approximately 30 voluntary crew members, including engineers, bankers and designers, few members having any professional seafaring experience.
 They train every week in order to achieve the high standards of competence and safety expected of the RNLI.

 In the event of a call-out, every crew member's pager is simultaneously activated by the London Coastguard.
 Twenty-four hours a day, 365 days of the year, the crew aim to launch one or both boats, depending on the nature of the incident, within six minutes of the call to the Coastguard.
 Their operational target is to be on scene within 15 minutes of the original call.
-This can be tight if the incident is in Molesey.